Freelance is fueling the future of work. In 2021, a new study from Upwork examines remote freelancing across industries.

 Use a business plan to detail your startup’s financial projections.
 For example, share how you will build a nest egg in the event of a slow season.
 Conduct a market analysis to find your target audience of clients you would like to work alongside.
 Outline plans for marketing and advertising your offerings.
 Additionally, detail how you plan to create and grow your brand over time.

-Most businesses start off as a default entity formation known as a sole proprietorship.
+When you sell your services without forming a legal entity, your are legally operating as a sole proprietorship.
 However, a sole proprietorship does not provide its owner with limited liability protection.
 Without this type of a protection, assets of the owner — including cars and houses — may be at risk in the event of an unforeseen circumstance.

 The best way to prepare and protect yourself from potential liabilities is to incorporate or form a limited liability company for your freelance business.
-For example, LLCs are entity formations that allow you to choose your tax structure.
-An LLC also provides flexibility in management.
+An LLC (Limited Liability Company) is a popular business entity among freelancers because it allows you to choose your tax structure, while also providing flexibility in management and structure.

 Above all, do a little research.
 This will help determine the entity that is the best fit for you and your business.